What is the one-time forgiveness count adjustment?

 If your count adjustment puts you over the finish line (25 years of eligible time for most veterinarians) you will receive a cancellation notice.
 These notices have started going out already.

-If you have not yet reached the required number of qualifying payments to receive a cancellation notice in 2023, you can expect to see your count adjustment in 2024.
+If you have not yet reached the required number of qualifying payments to receive a cancellation notice, you can expect to see your count adjustment by September 1, 2024.

 How do I know if I need to consolidate to receive the one-time count adjustment?